jonathanlb/signed-s3-links/README.md

 #### Optional named parameters:

+- `div_class` provides class for an enclosing div.
+If no class or style value is provided, the list appears naked without an enclosing div.
-- `div-class` provide style for an enclosing div.
-If no value is provide, the list appears naked without an enclosing div.
+- `div_style` provides style for the enclosing div.
+If no class or style value is provided, the list appears naked without an enclosing div.
-- `href-class`, `li-class`, `ul-class` style the links, list elements, and unordered list and reference the list, respectively.
+- `href_class`, `li_class`, `ul_class` style the links using a class, list elements, and unordered list and reference the list, respectively.
-- `id` provide a reference to the unordered list.
+- `id` provide. a reference to the unordered list.
-- `region` override the global default AWS region.
+- `region` overrides the global default AWS region.
+- `style` provides css style overrides to the hyperlink.
 - `titles` specifies a JSON file containing a dictionary mapping names (without the key prefix) to titles to print.
 In the absence of a title entry or title dictionary, objects will list as their name under the key.

 Here is an example titles dictionary: